Create Database Objects with SAP HANA Database Explorer

 -

 In the example in this section, older reservation data will be stored on disk rather than in memory.
-Another reason for partitioning is for load balancing across multiple hosts in a distributed system.
-For more details see Table Partitioning.
+Other reasons for partitioning include load balancing across multiple hosts and the 2 billion row size limit on a non-partitioned table.
+For more details see Table Partitioning and SAP Note: 2044468 - FAQ: SAP HANA Partitioning.

 -